 Projects

 Process Reward Models (PRMs) provide step-level verification to LLM reasoning.
-However, prior work rely on training data with human annotated labels or noisy labels.
-We propose FoVer, a novel method to create PRM training data by using formal verification tools like Z3 and Isabelle.
-FoVer is the first method that creates accurate PRM training data without relying on human annotation.
-FoVer creates PRM training data using symbolic tasks compatible with formal verification tools, but FoVer improves LLM-based PRMs over broad reasoning tasks.
+However, PRM training data in prior work relies on human annotated labels or costly automatic methods, which generate noisy training labels.
+We propose FoVer, an efficient method to create accurate PRM training data from formal reasoning tasks using formal verification tools like Z3 and Isabelle.
+Experimental results demonstrate that FoVer improves PRM performance on widely used benchmarks for informal reasoning tasks.

 VisOnlyQA: LVLMs Still Struggle with Visual Perception of Geometric Information (COLM 2025)